grierson/grierson/event-sourcing.md

 # Why Event sourcing?

 Below is a straw man CRUD (update in place) banking database.
-Which is basically only a snapshot of the current balances' of each account.
+A snapshot of each account's current balances'.

 | Id  | Name    | Balance |
 | --- | ------- | ------- |